palmetto/palmetto-components/README.md

 ## Releases

 Palmetto-Components uses the [semantic-release](https://github.com/semantic-release/semantic-release) npm package to fully automate the release workflow.
-Instead of manually updating the release version in package.json, and creating a new release tag in GitHub for each release, releases are automatically triggered by prefixing the commit message when merging to master.
-Upon triggering a release, the package version is bumped depending on the type of release specified, a release tag is created in GitHub, and the new version is automatically published to npm.
+Instead of manually updating the release version in package.json, and creating a new release tag in GitHub for each release, they are automatically triggered by prefixing the commit message when merging to master.
+Upon triggering a release, the package version is bumped depending on the type specified, a release tag is created in GitHub, and the new version is automatically published to npm.

 For example, opening a PR to master with the commit message `fix: Resolve bug` will trigger a minor release and bump the package's version from `0.0.0` to `0.0.1`.

 The link above provides full documentation for this workflow.
 However, a comprehensive list of the prefix types, and their intended uses are provide below for quick reference:

-### Type
+### Types
 Must be one of the following:

 * **feat**: A new feature